awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ### Step 5: Test the Extensions<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Test"></a>

-Add `tiger` to your search path using the following command:
+Add `tiger` to your search path using the following command\.

 ```
 SET search_path=public,tiger;
 ```

-Test `tiger` by using the following SELECT statement:
+Test `tiger` by using the following SELECT statement\.

 ```
 select na.address, na.streetname, na.streettypeabbrev, na.zip